DPLATA/DPLATA/README.md

 <!--I'm from México and you can find me on , or on  FREELANCE SOFTWARE ENGINEER CONTACT ME IF YOU HAVE ANY WORK √(ALT + V).-->

 Here you will find information about me, code repos for present and past projects, blog posts and some other stuff.
-Most of the things you'll find here are ML, testing, DevOps, OSS related which are topics I am passionate about.
+Most of the things you'll find here are ML, testing, DevOps and OSS related which are topics I am passionate about.
 Have a look!

 ## Tech stack